 Elvis Christmas at Graceland

 Christmas was Elvis’ favorite time of the year.

 Elvis and his family would plan for Christmas with great excitement

 Christmas meant home and family and fun.
 With his success and the purchase of Graceland in March 1957, Elvis soon had the pleasure of turning his family home into a Christmas wonderland.
 Elvis would stretch the season as long as possible, having his decorations in place at Graceland just after Thanksgiving and leaving them up until the day after his birthday, January 8th

 On Dec.
 12, 1957 for $300.00, Elvis purchased from Bains Sign Company the Santa and sleigh yard decorations with his message to the world “Merry Christmas to All, Elvis” Inside Graceland the drapes were changed to red velvet.
 Holly and Poinsettia were everywhere.
 Adorned with red ornaments, the beautiful white nylon Christmas tree rotated on its stand and played Christmas carols.
 That year, Graceland took on an added glow from some special visitors, Hanner Melcher, Miss Austria and her roommate Cathy Gabriel, Miss Ohio.

 Christmas 1960 Elvis added the nativity scene and Christmas trees on the front lawn, plus blue lights along the driveway.
-It became a Christmas tradition from then on, with a Santa and sleigh setup going into storage.
+It became a Christmas tradition from then on, with a Santa setup going into storage.
 His father joked that, with the long driveway lined in lights and airport being nearby, pilots might get confused and think Graceland was the place to land.

 Christmas at Graceland